VictorDavydenko008/web-scraping-api-ts/README.md

  Parameters:
 `url` (string): The starting Rozetka URL of the page to begin scraping.
 `pages_num` (integer): The number of pages to scrape starting from the specified URL.
 If the provided `pages_num` exceeds the total available pages from the starting URL, scraping will stop at the last available page.
+If `pages_num` is not provided in the request body, only the initial page specified by `url` will be processed.

  Response: Scraped data in JSON format.